California Consumer Privacy

 Only an individual who is a resident of the State of California may make CCPA requests.
 CCPA requests may not be made to obtain information about a business entity.

-* "Other consumers” exclude job applicants, current or former employees acting within the scope of their relationship as such for purposes of making requests hereunder.
+For purposes of making a CCPA request, the above excludes job applicants, current or former employees acting within the scope of their relationship as such for purposes of making requests hereunder.

 How to Make a Request